What is Transmission Control Protocol?

 Frequently Asked Questions about Transmission Control Protocol

-What is the primary purpose of TCP in network communication?
+What is the primary purpose of TCP?

-How does TCP handle data packet loss?
+How does TCP handle data loss during transmission?

-Is TCP suitable for real-time applications like video streaming?
+Is TCP suitable for real-time applications?

 Want to learn more about how Lightyear can help you?